More about: Prague Jewish Quarter Tours

 Discover the second most visited place in Prague and the history of the Jewish people in this city with a guided tour.

-A specialized guide leads this two and a half hour tour during which you will visit different synagogues as well as the Jewish cemetery in Prague.
+A specialized guide leads this tour of the Jewish quarter of Prague for two and a half hours during which you will visit different synagogues as well as the Jewish cemetery of Prague.
 The advantage of doing this tour in an organized tour instead of deciding to visit these places on your own is clear: you will put into context everything you see.

-This tour is offered in English and includes entrance fees to the synagogues visited during the activity.
+This tour is offered in English and includes the visit to several synagogues in the city and the Jewish cemetery

-- Recommended if you like history and in particular if you are interested in learning more about the Jewish people and their historical trajectory.
+Recommended if you like history and in particular you are interested in learning more about the Jewish people and their historical trajectory.

 How much does it cost to take a tour of the Jewish Quarter in Prague?

-Guided tours of the Jewish Quarter start at 44 euros if you book online and include a professional, accredited guide who will accompany you on a tour of the most important places in the Jewish Quarter.
+Guided tours of the Jewish Quarter start from 44 euros if you book online and include a professional, accredited guide who will accompany you on a tour of the most important sights of the Jewish Quarter.

 The itinerary includes entrance to the historic Jewish cemetery and the 6 remaining synagogues of the Jewish quarter that form the Jewish museum.
 They can all be visited on the same tour except for the Old-New Synagogue, which has a separate entrance fee.